 - The Unrecognized tab shows software that has not been matched to a record in the DSL, grouped by vendor.
 Click the value in the Product Installs column to see which unrecognized software titles for that vendor have been discovered in your estate, then click the value in the Installs column to see the devices where this unrecognized software has been installed.

 There may be software titles that you do not want installed in your estate.
-You can mark such titles as Prohibited on the Software Inventory page, so that you can monitor the number of instances of such software.
+You can mark such titles as Prohibited and then identify the installed instances of such software so that you can initiate your organization's software removal procedures.